-1. What motivated you to do a PhD?
-Did your PhD fulfill what you intended to do?
+1. What made you decide to do a PhD here?

-2. What do you think are the most valuable lessons you learnt from your PhD?
-Has that helped you to transit into your current role?
+2. What do you think was the most valuable lesson you have learnt during your PhD?